WHusssain937/Milestone-Project-4/README.md

 STRIPE_SECRET_KEY| Obtained from your Stripe account STRIPE_WH_SECRET| Obtained from your Stripe account

-6. Next, create a requirements.txt file in your gitpod terminal using the following command:  **pip3 freeze --local > requirements.txt**
+6. Next, create a requirements.txt file in your gitpod terminal using the following command:
+> pip3 freeze --local > requirements.txt

-7. Then, in the terminal create a Procfile with the following command: **echo web: gunicorn german_whips.wsgi:application > Procfile**
+7. Then, in the terminal create a Procfile with the following command:
+> echo web: gunicorn german_whips.wsgi:application > Procfile

-8. Then, in the terminal set up the database with PostgreSQL using the following commands:  **python3 manage.py | makemigrations python3 manage.py migrate**
+8. Then, in the terminal set up the database with PostgreSQL using the following commands:
+> python3 manage.py makemigrations

+> python3 manage.py migrate

 9. You will need to create a superuser to access the admin.
-First, enter the following: **python3 manage.py createsuperuser**, then create the username and password for your superuser.
+First, enter the following:, then create the username and password for your superuser.
+> python3 manage.py createsuperuser

-10. Now, using the following command, you can test the cloned application to see if it works: **python3 manage.py runserver**.
+10. Now, using the following command, you can test the cloned application to see if it works:
+> python3 manage.py runserver

-11. Commit your changes using the following commands: **git add . | git commit -m "Add Message Here!"**
+11. Commit your changes using the following commands:
+> git add .

+> git commit -m "Add Message Here!"

-12. In the gitpod terminal, login to Heroku with the following command: **heroku login -i** and enter your login credentials.
+12. In the gitpod terminal, login to Heroku with the following command: and enter your login credentials.
+> heroku login -i

-13. Once logged in, connect your Heroku app to your remote repository using the following command in the terminal: **heroku git:remote -a <your app name here>**
+13. Once logged in, connect your Heroku app to your remote repository using the following command in the terminal:
+> heroku git:remote -a <your app name here>

-14. Lastly, Push to Heroku with the following command in the terminal: **git push heroku master**
+14. Lastly, Push to Heroku with the following command in the terminal:
+> git push heroku master

-###### Hosting With AWS
+##### Hosting With AWS
 The static and media files for this project are held in AWS S3 Bucket.
 To host them as well, you will need to create a AWS account and then create your S3 Bucket and make sure you allow public access.
 The following environment variables will need to added to settings or .env file:

 > USE_AWS (set to True)

 > AWS_ACCESS_KEY_ID

 > AWS_SECRET_ACCESS_KEY

-###### Sending Emails Using Gmail
+##### Sending Emails Using Gmail
 To be able to send real emails, you will need to connect to a Gmail account.
 You will need to create/sign in to your Gmail account and then go to Google Account Security page, now create a two-step authenthication by creating a app password for the Django app.
 Lastly, you will need to add the following environment variables to your settings or .env file:

 > EMAIL_HOST_USER

 > EMAIL_HOST_PASS

 Credits